 Two personal statements are required for admissions consideration:

-Unofficial transcripts should be uploaded as a PDF to the Graduate Application site for admissions review.
+Unofficial transcripts should be uploaded as a PDF to your application for admissions review.
 Upload the front and back of transcripts (if back is blank, you do not need to upload the back).
-The site checklist has more than one line item for transcripts.
+You should upload transcripts for each college/university you list in your application.
 If you only attended one undergraduate institution, you may ignore the second item.
-Transcripts for all undergraduate credits (i.e. transfer, A.P., etc.) must be uploaded for admissions consideration.
-We will not consider your application for admission until you upload all undergraduate transcripts.
+UB students must also upload a copy of your academic advisement report.

 Degrees cannot be conferred unless official transcripts are on file from every school attended.
 Applicants who are currently enrolled in graduate or undergraduate courses must submit transcripts from the most recent semester completed, but will need to provide final and official transcripts to finalize admission.